Lartu/ldpl/README.md

 Once you have LDPL installed on your system, check the LDPL reference to learn how to use the language.
 Information on how to compile LDPL scripts and a list of LDPL compatible editors is provided in the sections below.

-Please note that in order to compile LDPL on Windows you must have [Mingw-w64](https://sourceforge.net/projects/mingw-w64/files/Toolchains%20targetting%20Win32/Personal%20Builds/mingw-builds/installer/mingw-w64-install.exe/download) installed on your system.
-We only support Win32 threads on Windows so when installing Mingw-w64 be sure to choose that option.
+Please note that in order to compile LDPL on **Windows** you must have [Mingw-w64](https://sourceforge.net/projects/mingw-w64/files/Toolchains%20targetting%20Win32/Personal%20Builds/mingw-builds/installer/mingw-w64-install.exe/download) installed on your system.
+We only support Win32 threads so when installing Mingw-w64 be sure to choose that option.

 ### 📝 LDPL compatible editors